shiba24/principles-of-computer-system-design/README.md

 #### 2.1.1.1 Read/Write coherence and atomicity

 - *read/write coherence*: the result of the READ of a named cell is always the same as the most recent WRITE to that cell.
-⋅⋅⋅Performance enhancements
+   Performance enhancements
-⋅⋅⋅Replicated storage
+   Replicated storage

 - *before-or-after atomicity*: the result of every READ or WRITE is as if that READ or WRITE occurred either completely before or completely after any other READ or WRITE.
-⋅⋅⋅Concurrency
+   Concurrency
-⋅⋅⋅Remote storage
+   Remote storage
-⋅⋅⋅Cell size incommensurate with value size ⋅⋅⋅Replicated storage
+   Cell size incommensurate with value size
+   Replicated storage

 #### 2.1.1.2 memory latency